luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 ## 7. Screenshots

 1. We require all packages to have at least one screenshot.
-For packages without visual content, we recommend making a representative image with icons or text to depict the package.
+For packages without visual content, we recommend making a symbolic image with icons, graphics, or text to depict the package.

 2.  **Screenshots must not violate copyright.** You should have the rights to the screenshot.